 |Students in Community Health visited Wisconsin and the Lac du Flambeau Band to participate in a variety of community and public health projects.|

-The IPFW Undergraduate Nursing Programs are accredited by the Indiana State Board of Nursing Health Profession Bureau and are in candidacy status with the Commission On Collegiate Nursing Education (CCNE)
+The IPFW Baccalaureate and Master of Science with a major in Nursing programs are accredited by the Indiana State Board of Nursing Health Profession Bureau and the Commission On Collegiate Nursing Education (CCNE)